SymfonyCasts/symfony7/sfcasts/updating-entities.md

 symfony console make:command
 ```

 For the name, use `app:ship:check-in`.
-Open then new command class: `src/Command/ShipCheckInCommand.php`.
+Open the new command class: `src/Command/ShipCheckInCommand.php`.
 Update the description - `Check-in ship` - and
 for the constructor, we need the same things as the remove command.
 Open that,
 copy the constructor, and paste it over `ShipCheckInCommand::__construct()`.
 We'll also
 find the ship by slug, so copy the `configure()` method from `ShipRemoveCommand` and